Mew-Lew/Rom-conversion-scripts/README.md

 Check **Android Automated** folders for scripts to automate the setup and script creation on android.
 Please read the accompanying markdown notes in the folders for further information.

+### To install all the conversion scripts in one easy step, use the `setup_complete.sh` script in "Android Automated Complete".

 Happy converting!